libavg/libavg/sphinxdoc/events.rst

         .. py:method::  start()

             Initializes the input device if needed.
-By default this is a empty method.
+By default this is an empty method.

         .. py:method:: pollEvents() -> list

             Abstract method which returns a list of pending events.
-After registering the input device to the system, this method gets called on every frame.
+After registering the input device, this method gets called on every frame.

     .. autoclass:: KeyEvent